jpfeiffer16/Wanderer/README.md

 $ npm install
 ```
 The directory structure of the app is currently pretty simple.
 Modules/Functionality are stored
-in `modules/`, types and utilities are stored in `types/`, external processes (such as the structure analysis and tesseract monitor) are kept in `/proc`
+in `modules/`, types and utilities are stored in `types/`, external processes (such as the structure analysis and tesseract monitor) are kept in `proc/`

 ## Notes
 Tested on:
 * Arch Linux tty terminal
 * Xterm on Arch linux
-* KDE Plasma Konsole on Arch Linux(Works but with some fonts are there display issues.
+* KDE Plasma Konsole on Arch Linux(Works but with some fonts there are display issues.
 Recomend the Terminus font)
-* LXDE LXTerminal on Arch Linux(Works but with some fonts are there display issues.)
+* LXDE LXTerminal on Arch Linux(Works but with some fonts there are  display issues.)
 * Gnome Terminal on Ubuntu 15.04
 * Windows 7 Command Prompt
 * Windows 10 Command Prompt(A few input issues noticed)